Welcome to the WAS website

 • It will be loads of fun!

-Gifford Observatory Refurbishment
+Gifford Observatory Refurbishment and News

 The Gifford Observatory was originally established in 1911 on the slopes of Mt Victoria, where Wellington East Girls’ College is located now.
 It was moved to its present location, above Wellington College, in 1924.
 It was named in honour of its original founder and benefactor, A.C.
 Gifford, also known as Uncle Charlie.